BrandonTang89/CrowdfundingForSchools/README.md

     - List of schools that the user can create a project for is passed to the template, allowing for a select box to be created.
 + POST `/projects/create`
     - Receives a json object with the project details.
 Checks whether the proposer is an administrator or teacher for the school.
 If so, creates the project and returns the projectID, otherwise returns an error.
+    - Returns {msg: String, projectid: String}
-+ GET `/projects/edit/:projectID?firebtoken=[token]` (todo)
++ GET `/projects/edit/:projectID?firebtoken=[token]`
-    - Verifies the firebase token and checks if the user is an administrator or teacher for the school of the project.
-If so renders the `editproject.ejs` view, otherwise returns and error.
+    - Checks if the user is a contributor for the project, is so then renders the `editproject.ejs` view, otherwise returns an error.
+    - Renders the `editproject.ejs` view with the project details.
++ POST `/projects/edit`
+    - {firebtoken: String, projectid: Integer, title: String, description: String, goal: Integer, status: String}
+    - Edits the project with the given projectID.
+    - Returns {msg: String}
++ POST `/projects/delete`
+    - {firebtoken: String, projectid: Integer}
+    - Deletes the project with the given projectID.
+    - Returns {msg: String}

 ### /auth
 + POST `/auth/signup`